sanjeevnara7/DL-Open-Projects/README.md

 # DL-Open-Projects

-This repo will contain DL Open Projects
+This repo will contain DL Open Projects from places like Kaggle, CrowdAnalytics, MachineLearningContests etc.

-## Deep Learning with TensorFlow/Keras
+### Deep Learning with TensorFlow/Keras
-- Titanic Survival Prediction Model
+- Titanic Survival Prediction Model using DNN
-A model based on a DNN which will be used to predict the survival of passengers.
+A Deep Neural Network model which will be used to predict the survival of passengers.